Choose your settings

 This is what happened to Jonathan Ducharme’s* mother—Alex’s* grandmother—Elsie.* She was an 81-year-old woman, living in Montmagny, and someone was trying to scam her.
 Thanks to the attentiveness of the staff at her caisse, she didn’t fall for it, but it came close.

-Luckily, Elsie didn’t have a credit card so the scammer asked if she could pull out the money and wire it to him in Lévis.
+Luckily, Elsie didn’t have a credit card so the scammer asked if she could withdraw the money and wire it to him in Lévis.

 Elsie headed out to the caisse immediately, along with her sister-in-law, who was with her when she got the call.
 Incredibly, the scammer had the nerve to call back as they were en route!